Prescribed persons under paragraph 36(3)(f) of the PBR Act

 Comments

-Issue is being considered as part of IP Australia’s PBR reform work and Indigenous Knowledge work.
+Issue is being considered as part of IP Australia’s PBR reform work.